MariusWilsch/prellus_youtube_marius/frontend/memory-bank/progress.md

 ## Current Status

-The project has progressed from the **data hooks implementation phase** to the **routing implementation phase**.
-We have successfully set up the new project structure with Vite, React 18, Tailwind CSS v3, and shadcn/ui components, migrated the core services to the new architecture, implemented the shared data hooks with React Query, and now completed the routing implementation.
-We are now ready to implement the feature-specific management hooks and components.
+The project has progressed from the **management hooks implementation phase** to **completion of all planned feature components**.
+We have successfully implemented all feature components using shadcn/ui, following the component composition pattern defined in systemPatterns.md.
+All planned components have been implemented, and the project is now waiting for new input/requirements.

 ### Project Setup Status